bitbot-irc/bitbot/README.md

 ## Running
 Just run `./start.py`

-On first boot, it'll ask for a first server to connect to then exit. do `./start.py` again and it'll connect to that server and join #bitbot.
+On first boot, he'll ask for a first server to connect to then exit. do `./start.py` again and he'll connect to that server and join #bitbot.

 ## Data storage
 The main data storage for Bitbot is done in his sqlite3 database, bot.db.